wp-plugins/nonce-please/README.txt

 Q: Will Akismet no use when I use "Nonce, Please!"?

 A: No. This plugin detect only bulk feedbacks that are sent to hard-coded comment/trackback URLs as "http://blog.example.com/wp-trackback.php?p=NNN."
 I suggest keep using Akismet.
-You will see fewer spams at Akismet admin screen!
+You will see fewer spams at Akismet admin panel!

 == Translations ==